"World class harpist"

 - The Music Scene - La Scena Magazine

-Born in France, Caroline graduated with first prize in harp from the Paris Conservatoire under the guidance of Jacqueline Borot at the age of 18.
-After arriving in Canada Caroline completed an Artist Diploma at McGill University School of Music.
+Caroline Léonardelli is an international French and Canadian harpist.
+Born in France Caroline graduated with first prize from the Conservatoire de Paris at age 18.
+After her arrival in Canada Caroline graduated with an Artist Diploma from the Schulich School of Music.
 During her youth, Caroline studied in France with Lily Laskine, one of the most celebrated harpists of the 20th century.

 Choral work is a passion for Caroline.
 She has performed a wide range of repertoire with numerous choral ensembles.
 The 2005 Evergreen Wishes CBC produced concert of the Ottawa Children's Choir, featuring Caroline performing John Rutter's Dancing Day received a Gabriel Award.